ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

 ```

     ## Rows: 41
-    ## Columns: 7
+    ## Columns: 8
     ## $ sl           <chr> "a", "b", "c", "d", "e", "f", "g", "h", "i", "j", "k", "l", "m", "n", "o", "p", "q", "r…
     ## $ sn           <int> 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 62, 63, …
     ## $ treatment    <fct> delayed, delayed, delayed, delayed, delayed, delayed, delayed, delayed, delayed, delaye…
     ## $ pre          <dbl> 149.50, 131.25, 146.50, 133.25, 131.00, 141.00, 145.75, 146.75, 172.50, 156.50, 153.00,…
     ## $ post         <dbl> 149.00, 130.00, 147.75, 139.00, 134.00, 145.25, 142.25, 147.00, 158.25, 155.25, 151.50,…
     ## $ prec         <dbl> -5.335366, -23.585366, -8.335366, -21.585366, -23.835366, -13.835366, -9.085366, -8.085…
+    ## $ delayed      <dbl> 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 0, 0, 0, 0, 0, 0, 0, …
     ## $ experimental <dbl> 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 1, 1, 1, 1, 1, 1, …

 ## Model framework

-To my eye, gamma regression is one of the more under-used frameworks in the broader GLM framework.
+To my eye, gamma regression is one of the more under-used frameworks within the broader GLM framework.
 Recall the dependent variable in the `horan1971` data, `post`, is post-intervention weights, measured in pounds.
 Whether in humans or other animals, body weights are positive continuous values, and their distributions can often show a right skew, particularly whey their means are close to zero.
-Even though researchers often model data of this kind with the Gaussian likelihood, the gamma distribution can be a great alternative that easily accounts for the lower zero limit and the right skew.
-To accommodate the lower limit, the inverse link is the canonical link function for gamma regression models ([Nelder & Wedderburn, 1972](#ref-nelder1972generalized)).
+Even though researchers often model data of this kind with the Gaussian likelihood, the gamma distribution can be a great alternative that easily accounts for the lower zero limit and any right skew.
+The inverse link is the canonical link function for gamma regression models ([Nelder & Wedderburn, 1972](#ref-nelder1972generalized)).
 To give you a sense, the inverse link works like so:

 ``` r
 tibble(lbs = seq(from = 0.1, to = 10, by = 0.01)) %>%